The Heart’s True Condition

-All to often, I become easily consumed with thoughts of what I “should” do to truly be a good wife, mother, friend, writer, church member, daughter, Christian, etc. Those ideas are usually based on what others say, think and do and how I appear in comparison.
+All too often, I become easily consumed with thoughts of what I “should” do to truly be a good wife, mother, friend, writer, church member, daughter, Christian, etc. Those ideas are usually based on what others say, think, and do and how I appear in comparison.
 Of course, this comes all filtered through my own perceptions and assumptions.
-And this line of thinking always leads to internal defeat as I realize my desire to promote self and feel good about where I fall in the lineup.
+This line of thinking always leads to internal defeat as I realize my desire to promote self and feel good about where I fall in the lineup.

 In this way of thinking, activity becomes the focus.
 The more activity, the better.
-But I always end up feeling restless and unsettled.
-Never arrived.
-Never content.
-Why?
+I always end up feeling restless and unsettled, though, never arrived and never content.

 When my heart’s focus lies with appearances, with going through the motions of “shoulds,” I’ve filled my life with activity (with busyness) that appears meaningful but really exists as quite the opposite.
 Seems a lot like a focus on the rule following of the Pharisees, doesn’t it?

 Filling our lives with the activity of sacrifice (busyness) provides ample distraction from addressing the true condition of the heart.
 Being busy (offering sacrifices) results in appearing accomplished but fails to consider the state of our intentions and motivations.

 Inward Faith Before Outward Expression

 Jesus used the phrase “I desire mercy, not sacrifice” (Matthew 9:12-13 & 12:7) knowing the generational familiarity it held for his listeners.
 The Life Application Study Bible says it this way: